Benefits of Making a Display

 Tabletop display backdrops come in a variety of styles, sizes, and levels of durability.

 A great option for an inexpensive display is a foam or corrugated cardboard backdrop that you can mount photos and text on easily.
 These are available at any office supply store; in fact, you might have even bought one in the past for your child's science project presentation!
-Try www.staples.com for a two-ply corrugated presentation board; size is 36" x 48."
-The cost is only about $7-$12.
+Try www.staples.com for a 2-ply corrugated presentation board; the size is 36" x 48." for less than $20.

 Decorating Your Display

 Gathering pictures and information for your exhibit is usually the most difficult part of this process.
-Hopefully you already have marketing materials for your practice that you can use to draw out important information.
+You may already have marketing materials for your practice that you can use to draw out important information.
 Use your own Web site, brochures, flyers, and ads to find easy-to-read and catchy text.
 Charts and graphics will help draw attention to your exhibit.
 Remember to keep it short, simple, and to the point.
-Feel free to reference ACNM's Web site, www.midwife.org, or place a call to our communications department at 240-485-1826 for help on text or other ideas.
+Feel free to reference ACNM's consumer education Web site, www.discovermidwives.com, or email [email protected] for help with text or other ideas.

-Hopefully you have pictures of your midwives at work.
-If they were taken at a high enough resolution you might be able to blow them up to a "viewer friendly" size.
-Otherwise, try some stock photos.
-Bundles of images are available at: www.comstock.com or www.rubberball.com.
-Cheaper options include www.istockphoto.com and www.photos.com.
+If you have pictures of your midwives at work that were taken at a high enough, resolution you might be able to blow them up to a "viewer-friendly" size.
+Otherwise, try some stock photos via www.istockphoto.com or other stock photo sites.
 Be careful of copyright issues and credit photographers when necessary.

 Making Your Exhibits Last

-- Take photos and text off and lay flat to store rather than leaving them on your board
+- Take photos and text off and lay them flat to store rather than leaving them on your board.